evvvvil/urptransitionshaders-docs/README.md

     - Use URPTransitonGroup inspector UI options to create transition from start without having to write any code.

 8. See the `ExampleTransition` scene in URPTransitionShaders/scenes/ExampleTransition for an example on how to use this package.

+## Transition Easing:

+You can set which type of animation easing for your material transition in the `URPTransitionGroup` component.
+Look for the `Transition Ease` drop down setting which easing will be used with "Transition on start" as well as when you call `FadeIn(float duration)` or `FadeOut(float duration)`.

+## Final Notes:

+To achieve smooth transparency without hard edge use Surface type `Transparent` with `Alpha` blend mode and UNTICK `Preserve specular lighting` to achieve smooth alpha transitions.
+In UNLIT and deferred, if you see black areas which should be transparent: turn on `Alpha clipping` and drop `Base Color` alpha channel to a value below the `Alpha Clipping` threshold.

 ## Transition Options: